 Benefits of Multiple Ecommerce Payment Systems

 Nowadays, providing multiple ecommerce payment systems isn't just a nice-to-have — it’s a must.
+In fact, it's an ecommerce website best practice.

 According to a 2021 Fiserv study on consumer payments, customers prefer having multiple payment options.